 The elements of the Working Groups or other entities receiving confidential information are responsible for ensuring that this is not copied, reproduced, stored, translated or transmitted to third parties by any means without the previous written consent from Multicert.

 9.4 Privacy of Personal Information

 9.4.1 Privacy Plan

-The CA is responsible for implementing the measures ensuring the privacy of personal data, according to the GDPR.
+The CA is responsible for implementing the measures ensuring the privacy of personal data, according to the Portuguese and European legislation.

 9.4.2 Information Treated as Private